By Birger Sevaldson

 1.3.6.
 Variables, stocks and flows

-Example: Classic example is a bath tub: if the inflow is bigger than the flow out of the drain the bathtub will be filled and flooded.
-If the flow out of the tub is bigger the tub will eventually be empty.
+Example: A classic example is a bath tub: if the inflow of water is more than the flow out of the drain, the bathtub will fill up too fast and flood.
+If the flow out of the tub is larger, the tub will eventually be empty.

 1.3.7.
 Negative relations (NCR)

-Examples: The fox and rabbit example, (this tends to be a self stabilizing system)
+Example: The fox and rabbit example (tends to be a self-stabilising system)

-Example: The increase of profit on the stock market leads to the increase of the amount of traders
+Example: The a company showing increased profits on the stock market leads to an increase in the number of traders.

-The effect of a chain of causal relations between variables returns to the "starting node"
+The effect of a chain of causal relations between variables that returns to the ‘starting node’.

-The sum of the relations is positive, The system is unbalanced
+The sum of the relations is positive, so the system is unbalanced.

-Example ?
-(I find these very hard to get right because it is very difficult to interpret and it is all dependent on the variables one makes up) Hostile negotiations accelerating into war.
+Example: (I find these very hard to get right because it is difficult to interpret, and it all depends on the variables one makes up.)
+Hostile negotiations accelerating into war

-The sum of the relations is negative: the system is balanced.
+The sum of the relations is negative, and the system is balanced.

 2. SYSTEMIC RELATIONS THAT RESIST THE MODEL OF NODES AND CONNECTORS

 Not all systemic relations can be abstracted to nodes with connections.
-They will have to be diagrammed with spatial maps, intensity maps or along time lines.
+They must be diagrammed with spatial maps, intensity maps or along timelines.

-We should in many cases challenge the predominant systems model of entities and relations.
-In many cases it is more useful to use a model of continuum.
-When mapping out myriads of relations they will generate a weaving that is so dense that it generates a sense of a field more than a overview of a large amount of relations.
+In many cases, we should challenge the predominant systems model of entities and relations.
+In many cases, it is more useful to use a model of continuum.
+When mapping out the myriad of relations, they will generate a weaving that is so dense that it generates a sense of a field more than an overview of a large amount of relations.

-Examples are schools of fish or better flocks of starlings, the phenomena called Hive Minds, collective intelligence, continuums as in oceans and weather systems.
+Examples are schools of fish or flocks of starlings, the phenomena called hive minds, collective intelligence or continuums as in oceans and weather systems.

-Elements sharing the same space within an operational proximity for the agent (e,g, user)
+Elements sharing the same space within an operational proximity for the agent (e.g., the user)

-Examples: The relation between a chair and a table.
-There is of course also a thematic relationship because they both are furniture and also maybe a historic relationship because both belong to the same style.
-There is also a functional / structural relationship.
+Examples: The relation between a chair and table.
+Of course, there is also a thematic relationship because they both are furniture and also may have a historic relationship because both could belong to the same style.
+There is also a functional and structural relationship.
 (Who said this is simple?)

-Elements share a temporal proximity in relation to an agent (e.g. user)
+Elements share a temporal proximity in relation to an agent (e.g., the user).

-Example: Traffic regulation systems that are timed according to rush hours that again are caused by the working hours which again are influenced by the planetary system (day length).
+Example: Traffic regulation systems that are timed according to rush hours, which of course are caused by the working hours, which again are influenced by the planetary system (day length).

-Intensity fields, variation and differentiation of the distribution of similar elements in space.
+Intensity fields, variations and differentiation of the distribution of similar elements in space